angular/angular/src/material/datepicker/datepicker.md

 ### Date range selection

 If you want your users to select a range of dates, instead of a single date, you can use the `mat-date-range-input` and `mat-date-range-picker` components.
-They work in similarly to the `mat-datepicker` and the basic datepicker input.
+They work in tandem, similarly to the `mat-datepicker` and the basic datepicker input.

 The `mat-date-range-input` component requires two `input` elements for the start and end dates,